Tags Posts tagged with "Dr. David Dunaief"

 The effect is referred to as epigenetics, where lifestyle modifications can ultimately lead to changes in gene expression, turning them on and off.
 This has been shown with dietary changes, but this is one of the first studies to show that exercise also has significant impacts on our genes.
 It took only six months to see these numerous gene changes with modest amounts of cardiovascular exercise.

-If this was not enough, another study showed substantial gene changes in muscle cells after one workout on a stationary bike (5).
+Do you need more encouragement?
+Another study showed substantial gene changes in muscle cells after one workout on a stationary bike (5).

 We don’t think of exercise as being a drug, but what if it had similar benefits to certain drugs in cardiovascular diseases and mortality risk?
 A meta-analysis — a group of 57 studies that involved drugs and exercise — showed that exercise potentially has equivalent effects to statins in terms of mortality with secondary prevention of coronary heart disease (6).
+This means that, in patients who already have heart disease, both statins and exercise reduce the risk of mortality by similar amounts.
+The same was true with pre-diabetes and the use of metformin vs. exercise.
+It didn’t matter which one was used, the drug or the lifestyle change.

 Don’t change your medication without consulting your physician.

 Anyone who has tried to pass a kidney stone knows it can be an excruciating experience.
 Most of the treatment revolves around pain medication, fluids and waiting for the stone to pass.
 However, the best way to treat kidney stones is to prevent them.

 In the Women’s Health Initiative Observational Study, exercise reduced the risk of kidney stones by as much as 31 percent (7).
 Even better, the intensity of the exercise was irrelevant to its beneficial effect.
 What mattered more was exercise quantity.
 One hour of jogging or three hours of walking got the top results.
 But lesser amounts of exercise also saw substantial reductions.
 This study involved 84,000 postmenopausal women, the population most likely to suffer from kidney stones.

 How does this compare to other activities?
 Well, we exert about 1 MET while sitting and 8.5 METs while jogging.
 Sexual activity falls between walking and jogging, in terms of the energy utilized, and thus may be qualified as moderate activity.
 Men and women burned slightly less than half as many calories with sex as with jogging, burning a mean of 85 calories over about 25 minutes.
 Who says exercise can’t be fun?

 I can’t stress the importance of exercise enough.
 It not only influences the way you feel, but also may influence gene expression and, ultimately, affects the development and prevention of disease.
-In certain circumstances, it may be as powerful as drugs and, in combination, may pack a powerful punch.
+In certain circumstances, it may be as powerful as medications and, in combination, may pack a powerful punch.
 Therefore, make exercise a priority — part of the fabric of your life.
 It may already be impacting the fabric of your body: your genes.

 References: